Johan Wiland: Malmö FF

-In July 2015, he transferred to Malmö FF, following the sale of their previous first choice goalkeeper Robin Olsen to PAOK FC in the Superleague Greece.
+In July 2015, he transferred to Malmö FF, following the sale of their previous first choice goalkeeper Robin Olsen to PAOK in the Super League Greece.
 Wiland signed a two-and-a-half-year deal with the side.
 During the same fall, Johan Wiland kept a clean sheet as Malmö won (2–0) against Celtic in the 2015–16 Champions League group play-off round on 25 August.
 Malmö advanced to the group stage with an aggregated score of 4–3.
 Eventually, Malmö finished last in their group, surpassed by European clubs Paris Saint-Germain and Real Madrid.
 Wiland kept a clean sheet in the home leg against Shaktar Donetsk on 21 October, as Malmö won 1–0 – thus claiming their only victory in the group stage.

 The following season, in 2016, Malmö won the domestic championship.
 Wiland played 28 games and kept 12 clean sheets, the second most in the whole league.
 At the end of the year, he was voted as the Goalkeeper of the Year in Allsvenskan.

 As reigning champions, Malmö qualified for the 2017–18 Champions League.
 The side entered the tournament in the second qualifying round, where they faced Vardar from Macedonia.
 Surprisingly, Malmö got knocked out on 18 July after losing 4–2 on aggregate.
 Roughly at the same time, Wiland sought a move away from the club for personal reasons.
 He expressed a wish to live closer to his family in Stockholm.
 Simultaneously, Malmö had acquired goalkeeper Johan Dahlin from FC Midtjylland and Wiland got permission to leave the club.
 In total, Wiland made 16 league appearances for Malmö in 2017, and the club went on to win Allsvenskan in October after his departure.